matthew-brett/dyneweb/index.rst

 Most of the code I work on is at `matthew-brett github`_.

-I wrote some tutorials hosted at pydagogue_.
+I wrote some tutorials on imaging and statistics hosted at `Perrin academy`_.
+I have more tutorials about coding at pydagogue_.
 My personal favorite is an introduction to git_ concepts called `git foundations`_

 I try to keep my list of :ref:`publications <publications>` up to date.
 Please